 What is the RHNA?

 The Regional Housing Needs Assessment (RHNA) is mandated by State Housing Law as part of the periodic process of updating local housing elements of the General Plan.
 The RHNA quantifies the need for housing within each jurisdiction during specified planning periods.
-The 5th cycle RHNA Allocation Plan, which covers the planning period from October 2013 to October 2021, was adopted by the Regional Council on October 4, 2012.
-Fifth cycle housing element updates must be adopted by October 15, 2013.
+SCAG is in the process of developing the 6th cycle RHNA allocation plan which will cover the planning period October 2021 through October 2029.
+It is planned for adoption by SCAG in October 2020.